kolinsturt/kolinsturt.github.io/_posts/2014-01-01-common_crypto.md

 layout: post
 category : lessons
 tagline: "Using the CommonCrypto library in CoreFoundation"
-title: Encryption on iOS using Common Crypto
+title: Encryption using Common Crypto
-description: Encryption using the Common Crypto framework
+description: Encryption using the Common Crypto framework in Core Foundation
 author: Kolin Stürt
 tags : [CommonCrypto, ios, Core Foundation, tutorial]
 ---
 {% include JB/setup %}

-## AES Encryption - Using the CommonCrypto Library in Core Foundation
+## Encrypting Data Using the CommonCrypto Library

+In the [previous article](https://kolinsturt.github.io/lessons/2013/05/01/hashing_algorithms_in_core_foundation) you leanred about hashing.
+In this article you'll apply it to encrypting data.

-### Secure Random Generator
+### AES

-Here is a demonstration of how to encrypt and decrypt data using the CommonCrypto library.
-We will be using a symmetric-key algorithm using the AES specification - AES128 (128 refers to the key size that is used).
+Here is a demonstration of how to encrypt and decrypt data using the CommonCrypto library in Core Foundation.
+You'll use a symmetric-key algorithm using the AES specification - AES128.
+128 refers to the key size.
 The AES standard is based on the Rijndeal cipher and uses a substitution-permutation network.
 It uses a 128 bit block size and operates on a four by four flattened array of bytes in linear memory.
-AES encrypts data given a key and often the key is derived from a user inputted password.
-You may have a place in your application where the user can enter a password.
-We will cover the security of passwords in another tutorial.
-The function we will create can be adapted to work with a password that the user enters, but for our example we will just generate a random password each time.
-Lets do that now
+AES encrypts data given a key and often you derive key from a user supplied password.

+### Secure Random Generator

+You can adapt this code to work with a password that the user supplies.
+For now, generate a random password:

 	uint8_t password[kCCKeySizeAES128];
     OSStatus result = SecRandomCopyBytes(kSecRandomDefault, kCCKeySizeAES128, password); //  /dev/random is fed by entropy to this function